victorlaiyeeteng/tp/docs/UserGuide.md

 Unsuccessful Output:

-- Invalid command: `Invalid command.` + help message with list of all commands
+- Invalid command or missing index: `Invalid command.` + help message with list of all commands

 - Invalid index is given: `The plan index provided is invalid`